Edwin Lutyens: Recognition and legacy

 Lutyens received the RIBA Royal Gold Medal in 1921, and the American Institute of Architects Gold Medal in 1925.
 In November 2015 the British government announced that all 44 of Lutyens's surviving First World War memorials in Britain (Note: 43 in England, 1 in Wales) had now been listed on the advice of Historic England, and were therefore all protected by law.
 This involved the one remaining memorial—the Gerrards Cross Memorial Building in Buckinghamshire—being added to the list, plus a further fourteen having their statuses upgraded.
 For the Imperial Tobacco Company's First World War memorial, installed in 1921 at its Bedminster Head Office, this protection arrived too late to prevent its destruction following the company's take-over in 1986 by Hanson Trust plc.

 The architectural critic Ian Nairn wrote of Lutyen's Surrey "masterpieces" in the 1971 Surrey volume of the Buildings of England series, while noting that; "the genius and the charlatan were very close together in Lutyens".
 In the introduction to the catalogue for the 1981 Lutyens exhibition at the Hayward Gallery, the architectural writer Colin Amery described Lutyens as "the builder of some of our finest country houses and gardens".

 In 2015 a memorial to Lutyens by the sculptor Stephen Cox was erected in Apple Tree Yard, Mayfair, London, adjacent to the studio where Lutyens prepared the designs for New Delhi.
+A bust of Lutyens in the Rashtrapati Bhavan was removed in 2026 in a suggested act of decolonisation, replaced by a bust of Chakravarti Rajagopalachari, the first governor-general of independent India.